 Hence, Forex Elliott Wave analysis can affect Forex trading in a myriad of ways.
 This means that there are multiple ways to interpret Elliott Wave analysis.
-It depends on the requirement and choice of the Forex trader as to what method of FX wave analysis they follow.
+It depends on the requirements, and the choices of the Forex trader, as to which method of FX wave analysis they follow.

 Usage of EW

-Having said that, it does not matter all that much what variation of Forex Elliott Wave analysis a trader follows.
+Having said that, it does not matter all that much which variation of Forex Elliott Wave analysis a trader follows.
 What matters is their ability to attentively follow its trading rules, which include:

-- Design or frame a reliable technique for interpreting the current Elliott Wave count
+- To design or frame a reliable technique for interpreting the current Elliott Wave count

-- Ensure a valid trade signal by appropriate filters duly employed in when trading Elliott Wave analysis
+- To ensure a valid trade signal through appropriate filters duly employed when trading Elliott Wave analysis

-- Attempt to make profits from the first batch of waves, and view the last waves as extra opportunities that have a higher chance of resulting in a stop-loss
+- To attempt to make profits from the first batch of waves, and then view the last waves as extra opportunities that have a higher chance of resulting in a stop-loss

-Experts have always encountered difficult periods when trading Elliott Wave analysis.
-The high degree of subjectivity involved in applying this methodology, is most probably the reason for its mixed success rate.
+Experts have always encountered difficult periods when trading with Elliott Wave analysis.
+The high degree of subjectivity involved in applying this methodology is most probably the reason for its mixed success rate.
 This is the reason why it is strongly advised to learn Elliott Wave Forex analysis in some detail.

 Types of waves